 I continue to invest through Lendy but I am keeping an eye on the rising defaults.

-Sign up for Lendy / Saving Stream peer to peer lending and start earning up to 12% annually.
-(I receive 1% of your initial investment as a referral payment.
-This payment is made by Lendy / Saving Stream and does not cost you anything.
-When you open an account through my website it helps me to continue to operate and offer this reviews.)
+Sign up for a Lendy account.
+(New customers receive £50 cashback on the investment of £1000.
+This payment is made by Lendy / Saving Stream and does not come from your investment.
+When you open an account through my website it helps me to continue to update and offer new reviews.)

 If you enjoyed my Lendy / Saving Stream review and want to learn more about peer to peer lending, click here and receive my complimentary Top 5 Peer to Peer Lending Sites Report.